 These groups – the afoxés and blocos afros – are by far the most beautiful and moving manifestations of Carnival in Salvador.
 The dances of candomblé, the intricate and powerful rhythms, the vestments…pure and powerful splendor!
 Most of the afoxés are relegated to the tiny Batatinha Carnival circuit, or the Terreiro de Jesus.

-“As for the name of the bloco, Olodum, I was the one who came up with it, thanks to a friend, a filha-de-santo (candomblé adept), who happened to mention that Olo and Dum were two gods, without mentioning anything about their origins or if there was really any religious basis for this.
+“As for the name of the bloco, Olodum, I was the one who came up with it, thanks to a friend, a filha-de-santo (candomblé adept), who happened to mention that Olo and Dum were two deities, Olo representing the earth and Dum the heavens, without mentioning anything about their origins or if there was really any firm religious basis for this.
 I stuck the two names together and nobody disagreed and so it was, Olodum.”